Keelung & Heping Island | Taiwan

 In recent years, Keelung has emerged as one of Taiwan’s two main cruise-ship destinations — the other being Kaohsiung in the south — in part because cargo handling is now done at more modern facilties elsewhere.
 If it’s your first time in Taiwan, disembarking here and then traveling onto Taipei or Hualien can be confusing.
 And if you’ve got quite a bit of luggage, it’s wise to arrange in advance for one of our experienced bilingual driver-guides to meet you dockside and ensure your Taiwan journey gets off to a smooth start.

-Ferry journeys from Taiwan to the Matsu Islands also begin in Keelung.
-The voyage takes between eight and ten hours.
+Ferry journeys from Taiwan to the Matsu Islands begin in Keelung.
+The voyage, which takes between eight and ten hours, is an interesting alternative to flying.

 Fortifications and fishing boats